geometer/FBReaderJ/README.md

-## The following steps should successfully build FBReader on Android Studio
+## Building FBReader using Android Studio and Gradle

 #####Tested on a fresh installation of Windows 8.1 x64 using Android Studio v1.02 build 1653844, jdk-7u71-windows-x64, and android-ndk-r10d.